Programs

 PrimaryOne Health, Columbus, OH

-Click the links below to learn more how each of the nineteen grantees used their funds as well as the impact on patients.
+Click the links below to learn more how some of the grantees used their funds as well as the impact on patients.

 Technical Assistance to Health Centers

 ACU’s Vision Services Committee consists of optometrists, health care administrators, academics, and advocates from across the country who are committed to increasing access to eye health and vision care for underserved populations.
 ACU works closely with the Committee to address the technical assistance needs of health centers to support successful and sustainable programs.
-The 2023 Vision Services Committee roster will be available soon!
+The 2023 Vision Services Committee roster is now available here!

 Resources

-Integrating Eye Health and Vision Care for Underserved Populations into Primary Care Settings, 2020 – publication by the American Optometric Association and the Association of Clinicians for the Underserved to provide information about the current need and best practices for delivering health care services as part of integrated care models
+Integrating Eye Health and Vision Care for Underserved Populations into Primary Care Settings, 2020 This publication by the American Optometric Association and the Association of Clinicians for the Underserved provides information about the current need and best practices for delivering health care services as part of integrated care models

-Eyes on Access: ACU, the National Association of Community Health Centers, and Prevent Blindness hosted a two-part webinar series for health centers to learn strategies and models of investment from vision care experts and peers from health centers across the country.
-See links to webinars as well as description below
+Eyes on Access: ACU, the National Association of Community Health Centers, and Prevent Blindness hosted a four-part webinar series for health centers to learn strategies and models of investment from vision care experts and peers from health centers across the country.
+See links to webinars as well as descriptions below

 Vision Services Readiness Assessment, 2020 – a short questionnaire for health centers to assess their readiness to start an eye health and vision care program.
 Assessment results include resources such as a vision equipment cost calculator